New Lambton Heights

 Table Chart PROFILE FAQ

-Workforce participation is high at 70.1%, compared to Rest of NSW's 61.5%.
-According to Census responses, 31.7% of residents work from home, though Covid-19 lockdown impacts should be considered.
-Key industries of employment among residents are health care & social assistance, education & training, and professional & technical, with notable concentration in health care & social assistance at 1.4 times the regional average.
-Agriculture, forestry & fishing is under-represented, with only 0.2% of New Lambton Heights's workforce compared to 5.3% in Rest of NSW.
+According to Census responses, 31.7% of residents worked from home, though Covid-19 lockdown impacts should be considered.
+The key industries of employment among residents were health care & social assistance, education & training, and professional & technical services.
+The area showed strong specialization in health care & social assistance with an employment share of 1.4 times the regional level.
+Agriculture, forestry & fishing had limited presence with 0.2% employment compared to 5.3% regionally.

-There are 2.7 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to September 2025, employment increased by 2.5% while labour force increased by 3.0%, causing the unemployment rate to rise by 0.5 percentage points.
-By comparison, Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to New Lambton Heights's employment mix suggests local employment should increase by 7.3% over five years and 15.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+As at the Census, there were 2.7 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Over the 12 months to December 2025, labour force levels increased by 1.0%, while employment decreased by 0.2%, causing the unemployment rate to rise by 1.1 percentage points.
+In comparison, Regional NSW recorded an employment decline of 1.2% and a labour force decline of 0.8%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to New Lambton Heights' employment mix suggests local employment should increase by 7.3% over five years and 15.2% over ten years, though it's noted that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment